Annual Corporate Governance Report

 Recommendation 5.3 | |||

 1. The independent directors serve for a maximum cumulative term of nine years.
 As far as Insurance Companies are concerned, the foregoing term limit shall be reckoned from 02 January 2015 while the reckoning date for the Pre-Need Companies and Health Maintenance Organizations shall be from 21 September 2016.
-For other covered entities, all previous terms served by existing Independent Directors prior to the effectivity of this Circular shall not be included in the application of the term limit prescribed in this item. | Compliant | Please see Code of Corporate Governance in this link | |
+For other covered entities, all previous terms served by existing Independent Directors prior to the effectivity of this Circular shall not be included in the application of the term limit prescribed in this item. | Compliant | Link: GLAPI Code of Corporate Governance 3.C.1.
+The Board of Directors shall evaluate the independence of its non-executive members having regard more to the contents than to the form and keeping in mind that a director usually does not appear independent in the following events, to be considered merely as an example and not limited to: xxx If he/she was a director of the Company for more than nine years in the last twelve years; Generali’s longest serving independent director has been with the Company for 7 years or since 2016. | |

 2. The company bars an independent director from serving in such capacity after the term limit of nine years. | Compliant | ||

-3. ln the instance that the company retains an independent director in the same capacity after nine years, the board submits to the Insurance Commission a formal written justification and seek shareholders' approval during the annual shareholders' meeting. | Compliant | Generali’s 1 independent director has been serving for 4 years or since 2016.
-Generali will be implementing this recommendation if the need arises. | |
+3. ln the instance that the company retains an independent director in the same capacity after nine years, the board submits to the Insurance Commission a formal written justification and seek shareholders' approval during the annual shareholders' meeting. | Compliant | ||

 Recommendation 5.5 | |||